.

 • mature stalk

-Cannabis has a significant history of consumption in the EU prior to 15 May 1997.
-This means that the cannabis plant itself (Cannabis sativa L) is not a novel food, and as such those parts of the plant not controlled by other legislation (seeds / plant fibre / mature stalk) can be used in food, providing the following conditions are met:
+The cannabis plant (Cannabis sativa L) has a long history of inclusion in food, within the EU, prior to 15 May 1997.
+Therefore, the cannabis plant is not a novel food; this means that those parts of the plant not controlled by other legislation (seeds / plant fibre / mature stalk) can be used in food, providing the following conditions are met:

 • the material comes from low-THC cannabis plants